michel-kraemer/actson-rs/README.md

 ### Push-based parsing

 Push-based parsing is the most flexible way of using Actson.
-Push new bytes into a `PushJsonFeeder` and then let the parser consume these bytes until it returns `JsonEvent::NeedMoreInput`.
+Push new bytes into a `PushJsonFeeder` and then let the parser consume them until it returns `JsonEvent::NeedMoreInput`.
 Repeat this process until you receive `JsonEvent::Eof` or `JsonEvent::Error`.